chanducs031/E-LEARNING-PLATFORM-UI/README.md

 *MENTOR* : NEELA SANTOSH

-###   An engaging and user-friendly Quiz Application built with JavaScript, designed to test knowledge through dynamic multiple-choice questions.
-This app provides instant feedback, score tracking, and a retry option, making it ideal for interview preparation, learning, or casual quizzing.  ###
+### An interactive web-based E-Learning Platform designed to provide seamless online education.
+Users can explore courses, enroll in lessons, track their progress, and engage with interactive learning materials.
+The platform supports multimedia content, quizzes, and assessments to enhance learning outcomes.
+Built with scalability, usability, and responsive design in mind, it is suitable for students, educators, and organizations aiming to deliver quality education online. ###

  Features
 User Roles: Student, Instructor, and Admin.